top of page

 The verb 'gather' has its etymological roots in the Old English word 'gaderian,' which meant 'to bring together' or 'to collect.'
 This Old English term is related to the Proto-Germanic word 'gadurōną,' which also meant 'to gather' or 'to assemble.'
 The concept of gathering or collecting things or people in one place has been central to the meaning of 'gather' throughout its linguistic history.
 Over time, 'gather' has retained its fundamental sense of uniting and bringing things or individuals together, whether it be gathering crops during a harvest, assembling a group of people, or collecting various items in one location.
 The etymology of 'gather' thus reflects its historical connection to the act of consolidation and unity, emphasizing its role in bringing disparate elements into a cohesive whole.

-Find the meaning of gather
+Quiz: Find the meaning of the verb gather:

 Try Again!